-The growth and cash flow line of sight portfolios will be reviewed regularly, having regard to the above measures and reflected in an annual investment plan approved by the Committee
+The growth and cash flow coverage portfolios, and disinvestment plans, will be reviewed regularly, having regard to the above measures and reflected in an Annual Investment Plan approved by the Committee.

 Mandates with the Scheme's investment managers are structured to reflect the investment objectives and risk tolerances.
 Progress towards the objectives and risk levels are monitored by the Committee by regular reviews of the investment portfolios.
 Further information on the Committee's approach to risk management and the Scheme's exposures to credit and market risks are set out below.